MicrosoftDocs/SupportArticles-docs/support/azure/general/hpc-node-manager-service-unreachable-certificate.md

 To resolve the issue, verify if the certificate on head node and compute node matches the [requirements](/powershell/high-performance-computing/manage-hpc-pack-certificates?view=hpc19-ps).
 Then, import the certificate from the head node to the compute node.
 You can find the certificate with public key from the HPC file share on head node `\\<<headnode>>\REMINST\Certificates`.

 Alternatively, you may generate a new self-signed certificate, then rotate the certificate in the cluster.
-For more information, see [Manage HPC Pack certificates - HPC Pack](/powershell/high-performance-computing/manage-hpc-pack-certificates?view=hpc19-ps#rotate-hpc-pack-node-communication-certificates).
+For more information, see [Rotate HPC Pack Node communication certificates](/powershell/high-performance-computing/manage-hpc-pack-certificates?view=hpc19-ps#rotate-hpc-pack-node-communication-certificates).